On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Computational Study

 \subsection{Tests for Solving to Optimality}

-Finally, we study the use of our approach for generating Lagrangian cuts within a branch-and-cut and cut method to solve SIPs to optimality, where Benders cuts and integer L-shaped cuts are added using Gurobi lazy constraint callback when a new solution satisfying the integrality constraints is found.
+Finally, we study the use of our approach for generating Lagrangian cuts within a branch-and-cut method to solve SIPs to optimality, where Benders cuts and integer L-shaped cuts are added using Gurobi lazy constraint callback when a new solution satisfying the integrality constraints is found.
 We refer to this method as LBC.
 We consider only {\rstrmip} with $\delta=50\%$ and $K=10$ as the implementation of Lagrangian cuts.
 To reduce the time spent on Lagrangian cut generation at the root node, an early termination rule is applied.
 We stop generating Lagrangian cuts if the gap closed in the last 5 iterations is less than 1\% of the total gap closed so far.
-For comparison, we also experiment with Benders cuts integrated with branch-and-cut (BBC) and the DSP solver \pv{\citep{kim2018algorithmic}}\gv{\cite{kim2018algorithmic}} on the same instances.
+For comparison, we also experiment with Benders cuts integrated with branch-and-cut (BBC -- \pv{algorithm described in Section S.\ref{BnC} of the online supplement}\gv{Algorithm \ref{alg:BnC} in Appendix}) and the DSP solver \pv{\citep{kim2018algorithmic}}\gv{\cite{kim2018algorithmic}} on the same instances.
 A two-hour time limit is set for these experiments.
 Gurobi heuristics are turned off for the branch-and-cut master problem to avoid the bug in Gurobi 8.1.1 that the MIP solution generated by Gurobi heuristics sometimes cannot trigger the callback.
 (This bug is supposed to be fixed in Gurobi 9.1.) \pv{\begingroup }

 \pv{\endgroup}